Chemistry in its element: gold

-Most Gold is ancient or comes from Central American Aztecs and South American Incas brought to Europe by the Spanish and Portuguese in the 16th century, and which has since been recycled over and over again.
+Most gold is ancient or comes from Central American Aztecs and South American Incas brought to Europe by the Spanish and Portuguese in the 16th century, and which has since been recycled over and over again.
 In 1830 world output was no more than 12 tonnes per annum.
 But around that time, new gold discoveries were being made.
-Finds were discovered chronologically in Siberia, California in 1849, New South Wales and Victoria in 1851, Transvaal in 1884, the Klondike 1896 and Alaska in 1900, and world production was then around 150 tonnes.
-It is now around 2300 tones pa.
+Finds were discovered in Siberia, California, New South Wales and Victoria, Australia, Transvaal, South Africa, the Klondike and Alaska, and they all produced gold rushes.
+World production was then around 150 tonnes per year.
+It is now around 2300 tones per annum.

-Because it is found in it's natural state and does not naturally alloy with anything else and because it is the heaviest metal, by sifting rock in water, the gold always falls to the bottom and all less dense impurities are washed away - it's that simple.
+Because it is found in it's natural state and does not naturally alloy with anything else and because it is the heaviest metal, by sifting rock in water, the gold always falls to the bottom and all less dense impurities are washed away.

 The largest nugget was the Welcome Stranger nugget found in Victoria, Australia in 1869.
-It weighed over 71 kg of which 65 kg became refined or pure gold.
-This type and size of nugget is unique.
+It weighed over 71 kg.
+This type of nugget occurs naturally, but is very, very rare.
 Pure gold is 24 karat.
 18 karat is 75% and 12 karat is 50% pure gold.

 Gold is the most malleable of all metals and soft enough to be cut with a knife.
 Stone age peoples hammered gold into plates for ornamental purposes.
 Really quite large amounts were gathered together.
 Though King Tutankhamun was a minor Pharaoh and died aged 18, his coffin alone contained 112 kg of gold.
 Egyptians also made thin gold sheets, utensils, vast varieties of jewellery and even gold thread.
 King Tut when he was buried had over 150 gold ornaments on his body.

-Today 1 gram can be beaten into a Square Meter sheet just 230 atoms thick.
-1 cu centimetre would make a sheet of 18 square metres.
+Today 1 gram can be beaten into a square metre sheet just 230 atoms thick.
+1 cubic centimetre would make a sheet of 18 square metres.
 Concord's windscreen had a layer of gold to screen pilots from UV light and today it is often used in sky scraper windows to cut down both heat and UV from sunlight.
 1 gram can be drawn to make 165 metres of wire 20 um (microns) thick (1/200th of a millimeter)